juanjoserincon/GCD_Project/CodeBook.md

 10. Subset the columns of "data" removing the ones that do not appear in "ms".

-11. Make the names of the columns of "data" syntactically valid for R using "make.names" function and clean unused object to free memory.
+11. Make the names of the columns of "data" syntactically valid for R using "make.names" function, remove extra "." included in the name by the function and clean unused object to free memory.

 12. Read the information included in the file "/UCI HAR Dataset/activity_labels.txt" and store it in an object called "TestLabels".
 Rename the names of the columns to help in the following merging process.